Wind Speed Datasets

 - Return Period: 50 years (typical)

-- Units: m/s (can request in mph, km/h)
+- Units: m/s

 - Terrain: Open country terrain category II